-Unfortunately, Valentine’s Day is intricately connected with the indulgence of sugar, chocolate and alcohol, three of the most destructive substances one can consume, especially when they are trying to overcome many health conditions like sugar and carb addiction, compulsive overeating, depression, anxiety disorders, adrenal fatigue, Candida overgrowth or other microbial infections, autoimmune disorders, leaky gut, insulin resistance, type 2 diabetes, insomnia, and much more.
+Unfortunately, Valentine’s Day is intricately connected with the indulgence of sugar, chocolate, and alcohol, three of the most destructive substances one can consume, especially when they are trying to overcome many health conditions like sugar and carb addiction, compulsive overeating, depression, anxiety disorders, adrenal fatigue, candida overgrowth, SIBO, or other microbial infections, autoimmune disorders, leaky gut, insulin resistance, type 2 diabetes, insomnia, and much more.

-Begin by reminding yourself that the true meaning of Valentine’s Day is about celebrating the love you share with your significant other, friend, child, sibling, parent and yourself, not about sugar, chocolate and alcohol.
+Begin by reminding yourself that the true meaning of Valentine’s Day is about celebrating the love you share with your significant other, friend, child, sibling, parent, or yourself, not about sugar, chocolate, and alcohol.
 Design your celebration so that it focuses on the relationship, not on food and drink.
 Spend quality time together and express how you feel verbally.
 There is nothing more powerful than the simple words, I Love You, followed by an authentic hug.

 Be sure that all your loved ones know that you are committed to healthy eating and that it doesn’t involve the consumption of sugar, alcohol, and chocolate.
 Make it clear that you no longer desire to receive these kinds of gifts.
 Jewelry, books, a beautiful piece of art, knickknacks, organic flowers or plants, or even a helping hand with the chores can all make a fantastic replacement.

 Sugar-Free Valentine’s Day Alternatives